Raghunandhan8818/portfolio/content/projects/prometheus-graphana.md

 **Skills Demonstrated:**
 Highlighted expertise in Kubernetes, Prometheus, and Grafana for monitoring and visualization in a Kubernetes environment.

-By showcasing this project, I aim to underscore my proficiency in DevOps practices and my ability to leverage monitoring and visualization tools effectively.
+By showcasing this project, I aim to underline my proficiency in DevOps practices and my ability to leverage monitoring and visualization tools effectively.

 ![Graphana Dashboard](/projects/prometheus-graphana/graphana.png#center)